supertigim/flutter_experiments/README.md

 # Flutter Experiments

 This project contains serveral experiments of using Flutter.
-To run an experiment, use `flutter run` inside that experiment's folder.

 Available experiments include: